lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-04-baby-examples.md

 The `Suc` form is necessary to trigger the simplification $a^{n+1}=a\times a^n$; this identity is called `power_Suc`, but it is a *default simprule*, meaning we don't need to mention it.

 With both rules included, `simp` solves the problem.
 Using only one of them makes the expressions blow up.
-A skill you need to develop is figuring out what to do when faced with an avalanche of symbols: did you use too many simplification rules, or not enough?
+A skill you need to develop is figuring out what to do when faced with a sea of symbols: did you use too many simplification rules, or too few?
 A good strategy is to simplify with the fewest possible rules and gradually add more.
 Gigantic formulas are impossible to grasp, but close inspection sometimes reveals subexpressions that could be eliminated through the use of another simprule.